NUCS349/hw2-knn/problems.tex.md

 #### About question 9.
 Did you try these and see that there was a difference?
 I know that we think there should be, but there's a difference between should and is.

-10. (0.5 points) The effectiveness of a KNN  regressor is affected by the aggregator chosen.
+1. (0.5 points) The effectiveness of a KNN  regressor is affected by the aggregator chosen.
 Let's explore how changing the distance measure changees the effectiveness of a KNN regressor.
-Use the MovieLens dataset, using the best K found in the previous question.
+Use the MovieLens dataset, using the best K found in question 8 and the best distance measuure found in the previous question.
 Split the data into 99000 training and 1000 testing points.
 Compare the performance of imputation, using a sum-of-squared-errors on the testing set, for the following aggregators: 'mean', 'median', and 'mode'.
 Which worked best?
 Why do you think so?

 #### On question 10: What do you mean by aggregator?
 What is the 'right' answer?